rism-international/sistina/README.md

 The result is written to sistina/export/

+Please make sure you restart rails console after saving the edited files so that changes take effect.

+# Import to Muscat

+The import of the FCS-Data into muscat is done from muscats rails console.

 # Indexing in Muscat

 The Indexing of the Muscat data is described in the Muscat Package.
 More sophisticated and sometimes faster runs are described in short here: